MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

 - How much bandwidth is needed and available for replications?
 - How many VMs, on average, can be initially replicated at the same time?
 - How many VMs, on average, can be left replicating (delta replication) at the same time?
-- Is there an need to throttle replication within the replication appliances or agents?
+- Is there a need to throttle replication within the replication appliances or agents?

 ## Step 2: Migration cutover preparation